lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/templates-intro.md

     Some text
     ------------------------------

-Ares provides a template to make this easy:  `BorderedDisplayTemplate`  Let's give it a try.
+Ares provides a template to make this easy:  `BorderedDisplayTemplate`

+## Try It!

+Let's give the bordered template a try.
 Modify the tinker command as shown below.
 Save it, then run the command in-game to see how it looks.

     def handle
       template = BorderedDisplayTemplate.new "Some text to show.", "A Title"